THIS WAS A VERY BAD DAY.

 Notte bowed back, elegant in his dark blue suit.
 The candlelight scattered red highlights in his curly hair.
-“Among the Mythos, I am Nox Eterna of the Night Children, called Notte.”
+“Among the Mythos, I am Nox Aeterna of the Night-Children, called Notte.”

 Finally!
 A return to protocol.
 “Did you receive our missive?”

 “Indeed,” said Notte.
 “I believe, however, it was incorrect: there are reparations to be made.”